rosedu/workshop-docker/README.md

 docker build -t python-server:1.0 .
 ```

-The command builds the container with the specification from the Dockerfile.
+The command builds the container with the specification from the `Dockerfile`.
-Add another line which installs the curl package.
-Test the container functionality by connecting to it and running the command:
+Test the container functionality by running:

 ```console
 curl localhost:8080